randoop/grt-testing/scripts/REPROINSTRUCTIONS.md

 This section provides information on what to expect when using this script.

 1. **Makefile**: The script initially runs make, after which two subdirectories are created: build and results.
-The build subdirectory contains `major/` (Major), `randoop-all-4.3.2.jar` (the jarfile for Randoop), and
-`jacocoagent.jar` (the jarfile for the Jacoco Agent, which is used to track coverage).
+The build subdirectory contains `major/` (Major), `randoop-all-4.3.2.jar` (the jarfile for Randoop), `jacocoagent.jar` (the jarfile for the Jacoco Agent, which is used to track coverage), and `javaparser-core-3.25.10.jar` (used to compile MethodExtractor.java).
 The results subdirectory is initially empty.

 2. **git**: The script then attempts to clone the source code for the associated project into `grt-testing/tests/src` using git.
 If it already exists, it skips this step.
 As discussed below, build.xml and mutation.sh use this source code to generate mutants.